scottcorgan/mix-into/README.md

 # mix-into

-Mix objects into other objects
+Mix objects into other objects.

+By adopting the "mix into" methodology, your code avoids the mess of "add this mixin; add this mixin; add this mixin".
+Istead, you can dynamically nest and defer the the mixin process.

 ## Install